Lughi97/pAIng/README.md

    </details>

-   - `ResetDisk()`: it detects when the disk is out of bounds.
-In case of an out-of-bound event then the environment will reset (see PaddleAi class for more detail).
+   - `ResetDisk()`: It resets the position of the disk to the start position and applies a new random direction for the disk to take.
+This is called when a new training episode begins.

 <details>
  <summary>Click here to show/hide the <code>ResetDisk()</code> method...</summary>